VeztaVezta

 POST /api/v1/auth/logout

 Requires a valid access token.
-The backend invalidates all refresh tokens for the user and clears both the refresh_token and logged_in cookies.
+The backend invalidates all refresh tokens for the user and clears all three cookies.

-• Auth routes (/login, /access-key) -- Redirect to /terminal if cookie is present
+• Auth routes (/login, /access-key) -- Redirect to /terminal if both cookies are present

 @Public()